Will Russia's Ukraine invasion push up oil prices, inflation?

 Higher energy costs are a big part of the inflation story.
 The good news is that more oil production and supplies are coming online, including from shale producers in the U.S., said Amy Myers Jaffe, research professor at the Fletcher School at Tufts University.

-What worries Jaffe is a repeat of history in the boom-and-bust cycles of oil markets and the broader economy:
+What worries Jaffe is a repeat of the boom-and-bust cycles of oil markets and the broader economy:

-Even with a limited conflict in Ukraine, analysts worry that the rising oil prices are straining poorer developing countries and that Russian cyberattacks could exacerbate problems with global supply chains that already have fueled higher inflation.
+Even with a limited conflict in Ukraine, analysts worry that the rising oil prices are straining poorer developing countries and that Russian cyberattacks could exacerbate problems with global supply chains that already have helped fuel higher inflation.

-Joseph Brusuelas, chief economist at the accounting firm RSM, sees oil prices climbing another 20% in the event of a full-fledged invasion by Putin.
+Joseph Brusuelas, chief economist at the accounting firm RSM, sees oil prices climbing an additional 20% in the event of a full-fledged invasion by Putin.
 In the worst-case scenario, he said, it'll shoot up 40% and knock the economy into recession.

 "It is the American middle and working classes that will bear the burden of adjustment caused by another European war," he said, adding that it would then make sense for U.S. policymakers to revive the child tax credit and consider broader stimulus measures.